 In the first instance, it may be helpful to contact the person who is working on your case to discuss your concerns and we will do our best to resolve any issues.
-If you would like to make a formal complaint, then you can read our full complaints procedure which is set out below.
+If you would like to make a formal complaint, please follow our complaints procedure set out below.
 Making a complaint will not affect how we handle your case.

 Our complaints procedure

-A complaint is any expression of client dissatisfaction however it is expressed.
-If you have a complaint about any aspect of our service, or an issue with any bills delivered on your matter, please contact us with the details.
-It would be helpful if you could deliver a written letter or email to our office setting out the circumstances.
+If you have a complaint about any aspect of our service, or an issue with any of our bills, please contact us with the details.
+It would be helpful if you could deliver a written letter or email to our office setting out your complaint.